 Many community members were somewhat wary of data linkage (yellow factors) because of the perceived lack of transparency about the possibility of future data linkage and use in research.
 Community members indicated that they would be more comfortable if details were provided in consent forms, rather than generic statements merely indicating that data would be shared, and if important information was repeated in easily digestible notifications.
 Relatedly, several community members were concerned about language in consent forms that permitted broad categories of future use of data.
 While many noted that future research is difficult to predict, they wanted consent forms to characterize subsequent data linkage with as much specificity as possible.
-The de-identification process, but some noted that extensive linking of data made reidentification more likely and sacrificed safeguards for privacy.
-Lastly, while community members appreciated the potential benefits of data linkage for researchers, they wanted to see more of a return to community members and their communities (which was also a strong theme in Topics 1 and 2).
+The de-identification process was also cause for some concern.
+To an extent, community members were reassured by the de-identification process, but some noted that extensive linking of data made reidentification more likely and sacrificed safeguards for privacy.
+Lastly, while community members appreciated the potential benefits of data linkage for researchers, they wanted to see more of a return to community members and their communities (which was also a strong theme in Research Topic Areas #1 and #2).
 Without more of a return of value, many community members thought that the risks from secondary use of linked data outweighed the potential benefits.

 Indeed, community members' strongest concerns centered on the perceived risks of future uses of linked data (red factors).
 Those who disapproved of data linkage tended to be concerned about linking sensitive data and linking of data that they didn't perceive as directly relevant to health (e.g., from grocery store reward cards).
 Some alluded to the potential for stigma or negative judgements, especially for more easily identified communities (e.g., from Tribes or rare disease communities) and were concerned about the implications of such uses.
-As with other topics, community members also strongly disapproved of monetizing their data and the possibility that companies were primarily using data linkage to make money.
+As with other research topic areas, community members also strongly disapproved of monetizing their data and the possibility that companies were primarily using data linkage to make money.